← Back to 史記

 使

-In the spring of the fourteenth year, the king of Wu met the feudal lords to the north at Huang Chi, wanting to hegemonize the central states to preserve the Zhou house.
-On the day Bing Zi of the sixth month, King Gou Jian of Yue attacked Wu.
-On Yi You, five thousand men of Yue battled with Wu.
-On Bing Xu, they captured the crown prince You of Wu.
-On Ding Hai, they entered Wu.
-The people of Wu reported the defeat to King Fu Chai, and Fu Chai hated that they heard of it.
-Someone leaked the words, and the king of Wu was angered and beheaded seven people under the tent.
-On Xin Chou of the seventh month, the king of Wu contended for seniority with Duke Ding of Jin.
-The king of Wu said: 'Regarding the Zhou house, I am the senior.'
-Duke Ding of Jin said: 'Regarding the Ji surname, I am the elder.'
-Zhao Yang was angered and was about to attack Wu, so they made Duke Ding of Jin the senior.
-The king of Wu had already made an alliance, parted with Jin, and wanted to attack Song.
-The prime minister Pi said: 'We can conquer but cannot occupy it.'
-Then he led his troops back to the state.
-The state had lost the crown prince, the interior was empty, the king had stayed outside for a long time, and the soldiers were all exhausted.
-Therefore, they then sent thick gifts to make peace with Yue.
+In the spring of the fourteenth year, the king of Wu met the feudal lords at Huangchi in the north, hoping to hegemonize the Central States and preserve the house of Zhou.
+On Bingzi day of the sixth month, King Goujian of Yue attacked Wu.
+On Yiyou day, five thousand Yue men fought Wu.
+On Bingxu day, they captured the Wu crown prince You.
+On Dinghai day, they entered Wu.
+The people of Wu reported the defeat to King Fuchai, who hated to hear it.
+When the report leaked, the king of Wu was furious and beheaded seven men under the tent.
+On Xinchou day of the seventh month, the king of Wu contended for seniority with Duke Ding of Jin.
+The king of Wu said: “Regarding the Zhou house, I am the elder.”
+Duke Ding of Jin said: “Regarding the Ji clan, I am the elder.”
+Zhao Yang was angered and was about to attack Wu, so they made Duke Ding senior.
+The king of Wu had already made the alliance and parted from Jin, and now wanted to attack Song.
+Prime Minister Pi said: “We can conquer it, but we cannot occupy it.”
+So he led the troops home.
+The state had lost its crown prince, the inner court was empty, the king had been away for a long time, and the soldiers were exhausted.
+So they sent rich gifts and made peace with Yue.

 37